Carrie (2002 film): Release

 Carrie was first broadcast in the United States on NBC at 8 pm EST on November 4, 2002.
 According to Nielsen Media Research, the film was viewed by an estimated 12.21 million people.
-It had a 5.0/12 household rating among males aged 18–49, making it the third most-watched show for this demographic.
+It had a 5.0/12 household rating among males aged 18–49, making it the third most-watched airing for this demographic.
 Among women aged 18–34, it was the most-watched program with a 6.3/16 rating.
-Carrie also obtained the best 18–49 score for a single-part made-for-TV show since ABC's broadcast of Brian's Song in December 2001.
+Carrie also obtained the best 18–49 score for a single-part made-for-TV broadcast since ABC's broadcast of Brian's Song in December 2001.

 The film was later released in VHS and DVD formats by MGM Home Entertainment on August 12, 2003.
 Scream Factory released it in Blu-ray format as double feature along with The Rage: Carrie 2 on April 14, 2015; a Region A disc, it featured English-only subtitles and contained a new audio commentary with director David Carson and cinematographer Victor Goss.

 Reception

-The film was poorly received by film critics; it currently has an approval of 20% on Rotten Tomatoes based on 10 reviews, with an average rating of 4.92 out of 10.
+The film was poorly received by film critics; it currently has an approval rating of 20% on Rotten Tomatoes based on 10 reviews, with an average rating of 4.92 out of 10.
 The site's critics consensus reads: "This made-for-TV adaptation of Stephen King's classic fails to impress or bring anything new to the table, - or to the prom - paling even more in comparison to the 1970's memorable version".

 Several critics questioned the necessity of a new Carrie, considering a remake of the original classic to be unneeded.

 People's Tom Gliatto summarized it as a "pointless remake".
 Some reviewers considered it to be excessively derivative of De Palma's film, and others assessed it unfavorably in comparison to the 1976 film.
-Steve Johnson from the Chicago Tribune disagreed, arguing that the flashback structure, "make[s] it more than just a rehash of the first film".
+Steve Johnson from the Chicago Tribune disagreed, arguing that the flashback structure "make[s] it more than just a rehash of the first film".
 It also elicited praise from Ron Wertheimer, who wrote for The New York Times that the flashbacks and the new ending were creative ideas.
 John Levesque of Seattle Post-Intelligencer and Anthony Arrigo of Dread Central, however, felt the former alteration was not an improvement, calling the conclusion "so undramatic" and "undeniably weak", respectively.